NkVaishnav/Vaishnav_Physical_design/README.md

 	assign y = a?b:0;
 endmodule
 ```
-The above code is the verilog file of equation y = a'b + a but according to the Absorption law this is equal to a + b hence after optimization the synthesised result would be a simple or gate.
+The above code scales down to a simple and gate

 ![opt_check1](https://github.com/NkVaishnav/Vaishnav_Physical_design/assets/142480622/096a1ce1-83bc-47d2-94c6-a6d8d5350e9f)